teuben/sd2018/casa/README.md

 TP2VIS: a new routine to help with a Joint Deconvolution style of combining single dish (TP) with interferometric data (VIS).

 Installation can be done via QAC.
+See above or https://github.com/tp2vis/distribute

 ## SD2VIS

 SD2VIS: similar to TP2VIS but only works on single pointings, no mosaic.

 Installation can be done via QAC.
+See also https://www.oso.nordic-alma.se/software-tools.php